dunghoilyd01/linux-guide-split-audio-ports/README.md

 #### 3.3.1 Identify what output each device corresponds to

+1. Stop the audio services (may need to stop it multiple times if it gets automatically restarted):

+    ```sh
+    systemctl --user stop pipewire.service pipewire.socket pipewire-pulse.service pipewire-pulse.socket wireplumber.service
+    ```

-1. Plug-in your wired audio device then run `alsamixer -c0` (replace 0 with your card #number if needed)
+2. Plug-in your wired audio device then run `alsamixer -c0` (replace 0 with your card number if needed)
-   1. Un-mute any muted device (the ones with MM below the volume slider) pressing `m`
+   1. Un-mute any muted device (the ones with MM below the volume slider) by pressing `m`
    2. Increase their volume to around 30 if the're on 0
    3. Enable `Independent HP` if is not enabled
    4. Press `Esc` to exit.

    ![alsamixer with unmuted outputs](pics/alsamixer-unmuted-outputs.png)

-2. Finally, save it by running
+3. Finally, save it by running

     ```sh
     sudo alsactl store
     ```

-3. Stop any running pipewire services (may need to stop it multiple times if it gets restarted):

-    ```sh
-    systemctl --user stop pipewire.service pipewire.socket pipewire-pulse.service pipewire-pulse.socket wireplumber.service
-    ```

-4. Run `speaker-test -Dhw:0,0 -c2` (replace 0,0 with the card #number and device #numbers from your card from `aplay -l`)
+4. Run `speaker-test -Dhw:0,0 -c2` (replace 0,0 with the card number and device numbers from your card from `aplay -l`)

     For the device 0 (speaker-test -Dhw:0,0 -c2) the sound comes out from the speakers, so `device 0` is the speakers